lcipolina/open_spiel_arena/README.md

-# Project: Open Spiel LLM Arena
+# Project: OpenSpiel LLM Arena

 ## 0. Project Goal
 The goal of this project is to evaluate the decision-making capabilities of Large Language Models (LLMs) by engaging them in simple games implemented using Google's OpenSpiel framework.
 The LLMs can play against: